Expressionism... Convey Solely Inner Life

 Expressionism was a dominant style in Germany in the years immediately following World War I, where it suited the postwar atmosphere of cynicism, alienation, and disillusionment.

-Expressionist used jagged, distorted lines; rough, rapid brushwork; and jarring colours to depict urban street scenes and other contemporary subjects in crowded, agitated compositions notable for their instability and their emotionally charged atmosphere.
+Expressionists used jagged, distorted lines; rough, rapid brushwork; and jarring colors to depict urban street scenes and other contemporary subjects in crowded, agitated compositions notable for their instability and their emotionally charged atmosphere.

 Max Beckmann was a German painter, writer, and sculptor who was known for the dramatized nightlife, and mythical or biblical scenes in his work.
 Although he is broadly labeled as an expressionist painter, he rejected the movement and denied being a part of it.
 Beckmann often depicted his own face in his work, which can be identified by a frowning face with a large head.
 The Night was a product of the Neue Sachlichkeit, or New Objectivity movement, which was established as an anti-expressionist rebellion.
 The piece features sharp angles and chaotic, overlapping figures as an expression of Beckmann’s disenchantment with life in postwar Germany.
 The piece portrays gruesome elements of sex, death, and violence, drawing attention to the overstimulation and obscenity of modern society.